Adaptive, locally-linear models of complex dynamics

-Complex dynamics are ubiquitous in nature; their diversity in systems ranging from fluids and turbulence \cite{Arratia2005,Majda2014}, to collective motion \cite{Alakent2004} and brain dynamics \cite{Yanagawa2013}, is unified by common challenges of analysis which include high-dimensionality, non-linearity and non-stationarity.
+Complex dynamics are ubiquitous in nature; their diversity in systems ranging from fluids and turbulence \cite{Arratia2005,Majda2014}, to collective motion \cite{Alakent2004} and brain dynamics \cite{Yanagawa2013}, is unified by common challenges of analysis which include high dimensionality, nonlinearity and nonstationarity.
 But how do we capture the quantitative details of the dynamics of complex systems with models simple enough to offer substantial intepretability?

 Motivated by the remarkable increase in data quantity and quality as well as growing computational power, one approach is to fit a single global model to the dynamics with properties extracted from data.
-For example, deep neural networks and other machine learning techniques \cite{Li2017,Pathak2017} often produce high-dimensional non-linear models, which can precisely represent complex dynamics and yield accurate predictions.
+For example, deep neural networks and other machine learning techniques \cite{Li2017,Pathak2017} often produce high dimensional nonlinear models, which can precisely represent complex dynamics and yield accurate predictions.
 While powerful however, these methods can create representations of the dynamics that are too intricate for simple conceptual understanding.
-Another approach is the sparse identification of nonlinear dynamics \cite{Brunton2016a}, which aims to find a system of partial differential equations governing a nonlinear dynamical system using sparse regression.
+Another approach uses sparse regression to find a system of differential equations governing a nonlinear dynamical system \cite{Brunton2016a}.
 Also, short time brain oscillations were studied using jPCA \cite{Churchland2012}, a method that approximates the dynamics as a linear model with skew-symmetric couplings.
 Although promising, global methods are unable to handle non-stationarities, such as when a time series is composed of a set of distinct dynamics that change in time.

 An alternative to global methods is to segment the dynamics into simpler components which change in time.
 For example, a low-dimensional representation of the spatiotemporal patterns found in the human brain was obtained through dynamic mode decomposition \cite{SCHMID2010} in short temporal segments \cite{Brunton2016}.
 Studies on self-regulated dynamical criticality in the human brain used vector autoregressive models locally in time \cite{Solovey2012}.
 Behavioral motifs in \emph{Drosophila melanogaster} were found using local-time wavelet analysis \cite{Berman2014a}.
 In these methods however, the local windows are defined phenomenologically, which may conflate distinct dynamical behaviors.